Azure/azure-sdk-for-java/README.md

 # Azure Management Libraries for Java

 This README is based on the released stable version (1.1.0).
-If you are looking for other releases, see [More Information](#more-information)
+If you are looking for other releases, see [More Information](#more-information).

 The Azure Management Libraries for Java is a higher-level, object-oriented API for managing Azure resources.
+If you are looking for Java SDKs for specific services, see [Java libraries for specific services](#java-libraries-for-specific-services).

 ## Feature Availability and Road Map as of Version 1.1.0 ##